How to Set Up a Google Home

 Connecting your Google home to your Wi-Fi network is the step that will finally connect your device to the world wide web.
 Connecting your Google Home to WiFi should be straightforward, as long as you know your network’s login information.
 The Google Home app will present you with a list of all of the networks in range of your device.
 Just tap on the name of your home network to connect to it.

 Personalize Your Google Home

 Once you’ve connected to WiFi, the setup of your Google Home becomes much more personalized and specific to you individually.
 Now you will be able to set up the device to recognize your voice, link it to whatever music and video services you are subscribed to, add payment options, and decide whether or not you want the Google Home to connect to your phone and take calls.
 At this point, how you set up the Google Home is mostly a matter of personal preference, so just run through the options that the app is giving you and complete the last few steps of set up.

 Once you’ve verified your phone number with the device (or chosen not to do so), Google Home setup is complete.
-Now you can use it to control other smart devices, learn essential commands that will help organize your life, and even ask it an inappropriate question or two.
+Now you can use it to control other smart devices, and learn essential commands that will help organize your life.